clarity-tech/laravel-ezyslips/README.md

-# Laravel Shopify
+# Laravel Ezyslips

-Laravel Shopify is a simple package which helps to build robust integration into Shopify.
+Laravel Ezyslips is a simple package which helps to build robust integration into Ezyslips.

 ## Installation

 Add package to composer.json

-    composer require ClarityTech/laravel-shopify
+    composer require clarity-tech/laravel-ezyslips

 ### Laravel 5.5+